Lester Abrams

 Lester Abrams (born 1945) is a singer, songwriter, musician and producer who has played with such artists as B.B.
 King, Stevie Wonder, Peabo Bryson, Quincy Jones, Manfred Mann, Brian Auger, The Average White Band, The Doobie Brothers, Rufus and many others.
-Two of his co-compositions appeared on the Grammy Award–winning album Minute by Minute.
+Two of his co-compositions appeared on the Grammy Award–winning Doobie Brothers’ album Minute by Minute.
 He has also composed songs for film and television; two of his works can be heard in the Oliver Stone–produced movie South Central.

 Lester Abrams was also a member of and/or associated with several other bands and people, including Leslie Smith, Arno Lucas, Rick Chudacoff, The Les Smith Soul Band, L.A.
 Carnival, Crackin' and more recently, Connie Price and the Keystones.

 Biography

 Lester's maternal grandmother moved the Abrams family from the Southwest to Omaha in the early 1900s; Lester's multi-racial father met his bi-racial mother there.
 Lester was born in 1945, and, as a child, had serious problems explaining his cultural background, which included ancestry from both Native and Black America.

 Lester's introduction to music was sitting next to his grandmother at her piano.
 However, although he "tinkered around" with the piano, his instrument of choice was the drums.
 His skill was such that his junior high bandleader, Harold Smith, allowed him to play with the high school dance band.
 By the time he started at the Omaha Technical High School in 1960, he had been playing in the dance band for nearly two years.